Seneca-ICTOER/SPO600/docs/F-AssemblyLanguage/x86-64-register-and-instruction-quick-start.md

 ### Starter Kit

-These instructions are sufficient to complete the SPO600 Assembler Lab (ADD LINK) (GAS syntax):
+These instructions are sufficient to complete the [SPO600 Assembler Lab](/B-Labs/lab4.md) (GAS syntax):

 ```assembly
 add %r10,%r11    // add r10 and r11, put result in r11